Team4761/Examples/Git Tutorial.md

 Using Git From Terminal/Command Line
 ------------------------------------
 Jake highly encourages using git from terminal/command line.
-You can use it from Eclipse, but in Jakes opinion it offers less functionality if something goes wrong.
+You can use it from Eclipse, but in Jakes opinion it offers less functionality if something goes wrong (it does - Jake).

 ###Installation & Setup
 Follow these links for instructions on how to install git and setup Github